e10v/tea-tasting/README.md

 - `variant_{treatment_variant_id}`: Number of observations in treatment.
 - `ratio`: Ratio of the number of observations in treatment relative to control.
 - `ratio_conf_int_lower`, `ratio_conf_int_upper`: The lower and the upper bounds of the confidence interval of the ratio.
 Only for binomial test.
 - `pvalue`: P-value.
-The null hypothesis is that the actual ratio of the number of observations is equal to the expected.
+The null hypothesis asserts that the actual ratio of the number of observations equals the expected ratio.

 The `confidence_level` parameter specifies the confidence interval's confidence level.